-- Staff were aware of the process to report a significant event and told us they would inform their manager in the first instance and complete the relevant form available on the computer system. - Regular meetings were held within the practice to analyse events and we saw from meeting minutes that significant events were a standing agenda item at practice meetings.
+- Staff were aware of the process to report a significant event and told us they would inform their manager in the first instance and complete the relevant form available on the computer system. - Regular meetings were held within the practice and we saw that significant events were regularly discussed and analysed.

 Information related to safety was appropriately recorded, shared and discussed within the practice.
-This included the recording of accidents and incidents and information regarding safety alerts and learning was shared to ensure improvements in safety were made.
-For example, when an incorrect blood test was booked on the practices computer system, the practice discussed the issue and amended its protocols so that all tests requested are checked by a clinician.
+This included the recording of accidents and incidents and information regarding safety alerts.
+All significant events were discussed as a standing agenda item at clinical meetings and there was an annual review.
+Learning was identified and shared to ensure improvements in safety were made.
+For example, when a needlestick injury occurred with a locum nurse, the practice reviewed its protocol for managing needlestick injuries and reminded all staff of the protocol at the next monthly clinical meeting.